Your reading glasses lens strength is determined by

 Most Reading Distances Are:

--Traditional close reading distance of 14-16 inches- as in reading a book, hand-held device and your keyboard.
+-Traditional close reading distance (14–16 inches): Customary for books, hand‑held devices, and your desktop keyboard.

--Intermediate computer reading distance of 18-20 inches- about an arms length away and often at a laptop or the lower portion of your monitor.
+-Intermediate computer distance (18–20 inches): About an arm’s length—often where a laptop or the lower portion of your monitor sits.

 Fact 02:

-Scientific Principle: Focal power is inversely related to focal length- which means when your reading material is further away you need less lens power to read it clearly and as you move your reading material closer you will need more lens power for it to be clear.
+Scientific Principle: Focal power is inversely related to focal length.
+Which means, the farther away your reading material is, the less lens power you need to read it clearly.
+Move it closer, and you’ll need a higher lens strength for it to be sharp.

 Tip:

-Fine tune for sharpness by positioning your screen, seat or reading material a little closer or further away.
+Fine‑tune for sharpness by positioning your screen, seat, or reading material slightly closer or farther away.

 03